RJPearson94/terraform-provider-twilio/docs/resources/autopilot_task.md

 # twilio_autopilot_task Resource

-Manages a Autopilot task.
+Manages an Autopilot task.
 See the [API docs](https://www.twilio.com/docs/autopilot/api/task) for more information

 For more information on Autopilot, see the product [page](https://www.twilio.com/autopilot)